hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 +  Jeffrey D. Ullman [Principles of Database & Knowledge-Base Systems](https://www.amazon.com/dp/0716781581/ref=cm_sw_r_tw_dp_U_x_0einDbE4CNB3D)
 +  Stefano Ceri, G. Gottlob, L. Tanca [Logic Programming and Databases (Surveys in Computer Science)](https://www.amazon.com/dp/0387517286/ref=cm_sw_r_tw_dp_U_x_wjinDb0788341)

 Now, I'm looking for a persistence component for my project [ECLogicPlay](en/project/prologgameengine/).
-I've not read the books above yet.
-My perspective here is more from a phenomenical one.
-So let's start.
+I've not read the books mentioned above yet.
+My perspective for this post is more a phenomenical one.
+So let the game begin.

 The ECLogicPlay will be implemented in [SWI-Prolog](http://www.swi-prolog.org) which raises two questions:

-1. How do I think and model data
+1. Data modeling: How to think and model data
 2. Prolog congruency: does this thinking match the Prolog way of modeling